 Mini-symposiums

-The procedure for the submission of an abstract paper for minisymposiums is via Google Forms.
+The procedure for submitting an abstract paper for minisymposiums is via Google Forms.

 Go to GOOGLE FORMS and submit your short abstract.